-In December 2010, Apexigen adopted the 2010 Stock Incentive Plan and 2010 Equity Incentive Plan, which expired in 2020.
-In August 2020, Apexigen adopted the 2020 Equity Incentive Plan (the 2020 Plan and, together with the 2010 Stock Incentive Plan and the 2010 Equity Incentive Plan, the Plans).
-As of December 31, 2021, Apexigen had reserved 43,194,499 shares of common stock for the issuance of incentive and nonstatutory stock options to purchase common stock, stock awards, and restricted stock awards to employees, directors, and consultants under the Plans.
+In December 2010, we adopted the 2010 Stock Incentive Plan and 2010 Equity Incentive Plan, which expired in 2020.
+In August 2020, we adopted the 2020 Equity Incentive Plan.
+Upon the close of the merger (see Note 3), we adopted the 2022 Equity Incentive Plan (the 2022 Plan, the 2020 Equity Incentive Plan, the 2010 Stock Incentive Plan and the 2010 Equity Incentive Plan, collectively, the "Plans").
+No further grants will be made under the 2020 Equity Incentive Plan.
+The 2022 Equity Incentive Plan provides for the grant of incentive stock options, non-statutory stock options, restricted stock awards, restricted stock unit, performance stock awards, and other forms of equity awards as described in the 2022 Equity Incentive Plan.